anshu-mages/eternal-ensemble/README.md

 Hello there, 🚀 fellow developer!
 Welcome to *Eternal-Ensable* - my special project crafted for the Arweave Challenge.
 I'm super excited 😊 to share this journey with you.
 Let's dive into this wonderful world of permaweb, where we defy the norms of data persistence! 🛸

+## Deployment

+This project is deployed on Arweave.
+You can access the deployed version here: [Arweave Deployment](ARWEAVE_DEPLOYMENT_LINK)

 ## 📖 Introduction
 This isn't just a repository; it's a showcase 🎨 of passion and skills in the Arweave ecosystem.
 My mission?
 To impress in the Dev Challenge: Choose Your Track & Impress! 🛠️ Under Track 1, I've built a 2-page app that's not just functional but also a treat to the eyes. 🌈